NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 Let us now compare the outcomes from when running experiments on a single core versus on all cores on a single Eagle node.
 A first approach to do that is the values column `episode_reward_mean` in file `progress.csv`.
 These values will show you how fast (or not) the reward converged to the optimal value during agent training.
 The faster the convergence, the better.

 The following image shows the agent training progress, in terms of reward convergence, for the `CartPole-v0` environment.
-The RL algorithm used was the Proximal Policy Optimization (for more information see [here](https://arxiv.org/pdf/1707.06347.pdf)), and training was conducted for 100 iterations.
+The RL algorithm used was the [Proximal Policy Optimization](https://arxiv.org/pdf/1707.06347.pdf), and training was conducted for 100 iterations.
 ![](images/ppo_rew_comparison.png)
 As you can see, training using the cardinality of CPU cores on a node led to faster convergence to the optimal value.

 It is necessary to say here that CartPole is a simple example where the optimal reward value (200) can be easily reached even when using a single CPU core on a local machine.
 The power of using multiple cores becomes more apparent in cases of more complex environments (such as the [Atari environments](https://gym.openai.com/envs/#atari)).
-RLlib website also gives examples of the scalability benefits for many RL algorithms ([here](https://docs.ray.io/en/master/rllib-algorithms.html#ppo)).
+RLlib website also gives examples of the [scalability benefits](https://docs.ray.io/en/master/rllib-algorithms.html#ppo) for many RL algorithms.

 # Run experiments on multiple nodes

 There are some cases where the problem under consideration is highly complex and requires vast amounts of training data for the policy network to train in a reasonable amount of time.
 It could be then, that you will require more than one nodes to run your experiments.
-In this case, you need to write a batch script file, where you will include all the necessary commands to train your agents on multiple CPUs and multiple nodes.
+In this case, you need to write a slurm script file, where you will include all the necessary commands to train your agents on multiple CPUs and multiple nodes.

 ## Example: CartPole-v0

 As explained above, CartPole is a rather simple environment and solving it using multiple cores on a single node feels like an overkill, let alone multiple nodes!
 However, it is a good example for giving you an experience on running RL experiments on Eagle.

-For multiple nodes it is more convenient to use a batch script instead of an interactive node, which you will submit as `sbatch <name_of_your_batch_script>`.
+For multiple nodes it is more convenient to use a slurm script instead of an interactive node, which you will submit as `sbatch <name_of_your_batch_script>`.
 The results will be exported in an `slurm-<job_id>.out` file, which you can dynamically access during training using the `tail -f slurm-<job_id>.out` command.
 Otherwise, you can open it using a standard text editor (e.g. `nano`) after training is finished.
-This tutorial will give you the basic parts of the batch script file.
-You can find the complete script [here](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).
+Next, we describe the basic parts of the slurm script file, but we also provide [the complete script](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).

 You begin by defining some basic `SBATCH` options, including the desired training time, number of nodes, tasks per node, etc.